 SII.e.3 - (REQUIRED ONLY FOR 501(c) APPLICANTS and FISCAL SPONSORS) FORM 990 - Provide the first page of IRS Form 990, 990 PF, 990-EZ or 990-N evidencing Fiscal Year 2016 and Fiscal Year 2017 finances.

 This Section II Eligibility section must be submitted and Approved by the Administrator (not ZoomGrants) before you can fill out the rest of the application.
-Click the Submit Section II Eligibility button at the top of this tab to submit this section to be reviewed.
-PreviousNext
+Click the Submit Section II Eligibility button at the top or bottom of this tab to submit this section to be reviewed.

 Your Section II Eligibility must be submitted AND approved before continuing.